No 33 Quay Street

 This is the first in our row of three 19th century fishermen’s cottages on the quayside in one of Pembrokeshire’s jewels – Lower Town, Fishguard.
 It has been sensitively and imaginatively refurbished within the last ten years and provides the most perfect spot for a happy, comfy family holiday or a complete retreat from a busy city life.
 Full of character and interest, the cottage is a bit like a Tardis, much bigger on the inside than it looks from the outside!

 Entering through the funny old front porch, there are two big rooms either side of the hall.
 To the left is the sitting room, furnished with two sofas and an easy chair, an unusual cupboard of considerable interest, bookshelves with an eclectic collection of reading matter, Free Sat TV and DVD Player and a wood burning stove.
-Behind the sitting room is a small high-ceilinged extension curtained off with a sofa bed (providing extra sleeping quarters when needed), a TV with video player and a growing library of old videos, a chest and table.
+Behind the sitting room is a small high-ceilinged extension curtained off with a sofa bed (providing extra sleeping quarters when needed), a TV, a chest and table.

 To the right of the hall is the kitchen/dining room, with a huge “chimney fawr” with wood burning stove and free WiFi.
 The dining table seats 8+ and another bookcase is full of yet more books, games and jigsaws for those occasional wet days!
 The kitchen is full fitted and equipped with dishwasher, larder fridge, freezer, microwave and a dual fuel cooker (double electric oven and five ring gas hob).
 There is ample glassware, crockery, cutlery and kitchenware to feed ten people.
 At the back of the cottage is a small wet room with loo, shower and washbasin and a large utility room with washing machine, an extra fridge/freezer, big sink and the central heating boiler and controls.